phibr0/obsidian-go-to-line/README.md

 This Plugin adds a new Command to go to a specific Line and Character in Obsidian.

+> This Plugin was created by request of @arvn over on Discord

 ## How to install

 1. Go to **Community Plugins** in your [Obsidian](https://www.obsidian.md) Settings and **disable** Safe Mode